to continue to support this film go to: www.thesalinasproject.org

 About The Salinas Project Documentary

-About one hour south of the wealthy Silicon Valley, sits the agricultural town of Salinas, California.
 On the east side of Salinas, in a neighborhood known as Alisal, deplorable housing conditions and gang violence are part of daily life.
-This documentary profiles several children of migrant farm workers living in the Salinas Valley, specifically in Alisal.
-Without resources, and sometimes undocumented, their future is often uncertain, but their hope and resilience are abundant.
+Alisal is 92% Latino with a per capita annual income of $11,917.
+Despite the challenges there are big changes happening in the community and a sense of renewal and pride.
+Young people are surviving and thriving.
+This documentary profiles the children of immigrant farm workers living in Salinas.
+Without resources, and sometimes undocumented, their future is often uncertain, but their hope and resilience is abundant.

-This film helps viewers understand the Salinas community that is often misrepresented in the media.
-News stories have often focused on gang violence, often marginalizing the lives of those who work in the fields, and their children.
-Furthermore, the film brings to light the systemic causes of the problems in East Salinas and highlights the successes and hopes of this community.
+This film helps viewers understand a community that is often misrepresented in the media.
+News stories focus on gang violence, often marginalizing the lives of those who work in the fields and their children.
+The film brings to light the systemic causes of the problems in East Salinas and highlights the successes and hopes of this community.
+The Salinas Project is an expanded exploration of the lives of four young people who are overcoming the social, political and economic constraints that confront many Latinos in America.

 Team on This Campaign: